 Recent and Upcoming Scholarly Publications, Presentations, and Projects

 “Opera in the Silent Cinema: New Findings from Archival Sources,” Opera and Popular Culture after 1900 conference, Ft.
 Worth, TX, February 7-8, 2020.

 “Music and Mental Illness in Shakespeare,” Intersections: (Dis)ability & the Arts, Misericordia University, Dallas, PA, 21 March 2020.

 Respondent, “The Supernatural and Transcendent in Shakespeare on Screen” seminar, Shakespeare Association of America annual meeting, April 2020, Denver, CO.

 “Women at the Pedals: Female Cinema Musicians During the Great War,” Over Here, Over There: Transatlantic Conversations on the Music of World War I, ed.
-William Brooks, Christina Bashford, and Gayle Magee, University of Illinois Press (forthcoming).
+William Brooks, Christina Bashford, and Gayle Magee, University of Illinois Press (2019).

 “Shakespeare’s Second Line,” Borrowers and Lenders, special issue on Shakespeare and jazz, edited by Stephen Buhler (forthcoming).

 Premiere of The Harbingers, an a cappella opera with a libretto by Leonard and music by Rosśa Crean.
 7:30 pm, October 31, 2019, Rosehill Cemetery.

 Making Mythology (chapbook), Louisiana Literature Press, forthcoming 2019.